If Dr. Karen Wolf needs another skilled set of hands for a walrus procedure, she knows who to call.

 “I see it as that we’re one large entity, sharing two zoological parks,” sums up Dr. Case.

 The veterinary crossover began years ago, when Dr. Case was a full-time veterinarian for both Point Defiance Zoo and Northwest Trek.
 She spent 11 years caring for animals at both places, and still has a deep familiarity with both the system and the older animals at the Tacoma zoo.
 Since 2017 she’s been full-time solely at Northwest Trek, but is still on call to help at Point Defiance when necessary.

 “If one of the Zoo vets is out of town, I can provide help,” Dr. Case explains.

-That happened recently when Bobby, a white-cheeked gibbon who has since passed away, needed an urgent exam at the Zoo.
+That happened when Bobby, a white-cheeked gibbon who has since passed away, needed an urgent exam at the Zoo.
 Dr. Wolf was away and Dr. Anderson was offsite at a specialty veterinary hospital helping to treat a harbor seal.

 Dr. Case has also come in to help with larger animal procedures, such as for walruses or polar bears, that take many trained hands.

 Point Defiance Zoo vets don’t come to Northwest Trek as often – with many more animals, their days are busy – but there’s a long tradition of the Zoo intern veterinarian spending time at the wildlife park to gain extra knowledge and experience in procedures unique to outside large-animal work – like doing moose x-rays in the forest.